 c.
 For ITAAC inspection(s) review applicable Smart Plans (if available) for inspection sample guidance and specific insights.

 d.
-Review the regulatory requirements with regard to quality assurance contained within 10 CFR 50, Appendix B and the licensee’s Quality Assurance Program.
+Review the regulatory requirements with regard to quality assurance contained within 10 CFR Part 50, Appendix B and the licensee’s Quality Assurance Program.

 e.
 Review and familiarize with the applicable licensee implementing procedures and applicable requirements from referenced codes and standards.
 Develop an understanding of any criteria for successful implementation of the item to be inspected.